-- The temporary PRS will not obstruct river views for neighbouring residents. - Gas released during construction and commissioning will be controlled in small volumes.
+- Residents nearby the temporary PRS may experience some localised dust and low-level noise during construction.
+There may also be an occasional smell of gas when venting is carried out, however it will be minimal and does not pose a health risk to local residents. - The temporary PRS will not obstruct river views for neighbouring residents. - Gas released during construction and commissioning will be controlled in small volumes.
 This will create some low level noise, however it should only be for less than 30 minutes at a time.